-• 9,700 additional people aged 16 and over in the study area would be able to access the nearest higher education site within a 60 minute public transport journey time.
-Most of the improvements would be anticipated for people in Aberdeenshire (9,100), with some further benefits for people in Moray (600).
-The impacted population includes 1,100 people aged 16-24, and 1,300 people across all age groups with longterm health problems or disability, whose day-to-day activities are limited.
+8,200 additional people aged 16 and over in the study area would be able to access their nearest higher education site a 60 minute public transport journey time.
+The impacted population includes 900 young people aged 16-24, and 1,200 people across all age groups with long term health problems or disability, whose day-to-day activities are limited.

-Increased active travel opportunities would provide low-cost travel options (walking, wheeling, cycling) within the bypassed towns.
-Furthermore, DRT and MaaS are likely to help transport become more affordable to more people, reducing transport poverty in the communities considered.
-Parts of Nairn, Forres and Elgin fall into the lower half of SIMD deciles lowing, as do small areas of Keith and Inverurie, indicating a level of deprivation and potentially low income.
-Transport poverty (relating to aspects such as percentage spend on transport that accounts for both income and accessibility of private and public transport services) is likely felt across these settlements.
-This package can directly improve this through providing better local access to public transport services, particularly buses and thus also improving comparative access by geographic location.
+The inclusion of DRT and MaaS and active travel interventions is likely to help transport become more affordable to more people, reducing transport poverty in the communities considered.
+Parts of Lhanbryde, Fochabers and Huntly all fall into the lower half of SIMD deciles, indicating a level of poverty and potentially low income.
+Similarly, for geographic access specifically, many of the datazones in the settlements in this package outside of Huntly demonstrate relatively greater levels of poverty.
+Therefore, transport poverty is likely felt across these settlements.
+This package can directly improve this through providing better local access to public transport services, particularly buses.